dswistowski/kotlin-dojo/README.md

 Composing Suspending Functions (https://github.com/Kotlin/kotlinx.coroutines/blob/master/coroutines-guide.md#composing-suspending-functions)

->!You may need to implement a `suspending` function that returns a `suspendCoroutine` and that is called from an `async` block
+>!
+You may need to implement a `suspending` function that returns a `suspendCoroutine` and that is called from an `async` block

 ### Anko Documentation